 Without naming the incident/s, it was a blow to me when I heard the news.
 Or perhaps not?
 I had imagined my boys had ‘outgrown’ or in my heart of hearts I wished it had been ‘got rid’ of.
 Let’s name it ‘monster Haiz’.
-Boys cannot contain Monster haiz and had often let it jump out to scare people.
-After many YEARS of training them in prayer and in deeds to keep monster Haiz at bay, I begin to see the light.
-I was glad that Monster Haiz only came out occasionally in the recent years.
+Boys cannot contain Graffalo Haiz and had often let it jump out to scare people.
+After many YEARS of training them in prayer and in deeds to keep Graffalo Haiz at bay, I begin to see the light.
+I was glad that Graffalo Haiz only came out occasionally in the recent years.

 I don’t blame others for thinking this way either.
 It was basically a ‘lose face’ situation.
 Have you ever felt this way before?
 This time round I felt it keenly.
 As I battled within, I asked God ‘How?
 Pls teach us Your way and guide us for your name’s sake!’
 I poured out my woes to God as it seemed like a losing battle suddenly.

 I wish to wish and will it away.
-I failed to accept that Monster Haiz is very much part of him- the great and the shortcomings.
+I failed to accept that Graffalo Haiz is very much part of him- the great and the shortcomings.

 It is like a double-edged sword.
 The same qualities that made him outstanding was the same shortcomings that came with it.